liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 ![sticker 32x squared and rounded](../../../images/Sticker32.jpg)

-Use it in cards that are image based, allowing to see more parts of the image.
+Use the 32px size sticker in image cards, so you can see more parts of the image.

 ![metrics for sticker 32x squared and rounded](../../../images/Sticker32Metrics.jpg)